 Typical monthly revenue: €6,000-11,000 gross.
 Legal status almost always shifts to full sole trader at real cost (or a small company) once annual revenue crosses €50k — the simplified tier loses its advantage when real charges exceed the flat-rate calculation.

-Real charges at real-cost sole trader level for this profile: 35-45% of revenue (rent €600-1,200, social contributions ~22% of profit, health insurance, professional liability, consumables, accountant, software, retirement).
-Typical monthly net: €3,500 to €6,500/month, with seasonality (June-September and November-December busier than January-February).
+Real charges at real-cost sole trader level for this profile: 35-45% of revenue (rent €600-1,200, social contributions taking a substantial share of profit (indicative estimate — 2026 reformed schedule, see urssaf.fr), health insurance, professional liability, consumables, accountant, software, retirement).
+The resulting monthly net depends mostly on the contributions + income-tax line: no reliable typical figure without an accountant modelling your situation.
+The activity remains seasonal (June-September and November-December busier than January-February).

-"6 years in, solo studio in Berlin.
+"6 years in, solo studio.
 I do between €90k and €110k revenue annually depending on the year.
-After rent (€950/month), social contributions, accountant, insurance, inks and consumables, management software and income tax, I net about €4,800/month.
-I work 4 days a week.
-Comfortable, not the fortune people imagine."
+After rent (€950/month), social contributions, accountant, insurance, inks and consumables, management software and income tax, I'm left with a comfortable living — not the fortune people imagine; the exact amount depends on the real-cost contribution schedule.
+I work 4 days a week."

 The established independent has the healthiest margin: no split with a third-party studio, control of pricing, and the ability to scale cadence up or down.
 The trade-off is carrying 100% of the risk (cancellations, injury, temporary demand dips).